Exploring a Bottom-Up Approach to Learning Math, Part II of IV: When to Practice?

 Say you were introduced to the skill of converting a mixed number to an improper fraction.
 You do a handful of practice problems, it begins to feel easy, and so it appears that you’ve got that skill down.
 In that moment, when it began to feel easy, you DO have that skill down.
 That’s called Relative Mastery.
 You have that skill in that particular snapshot in time.

 A week later, let’s say you’re presented with the skill again, and you need a reminder in order to be able to do the first problem.
 After the reminder and the first problem however, you’re off and running and any extra practice at that point is really not doing all that much to advance the lasting knowledge of the skill.
 The extra practice at that point would fall into the rote, boring, mindless repetition arena.
-Sure there’s some muscle memory development happening, but THAT FIRST PROBLEM is where most of the magic happened.
-It’s that “first-problem-moment” that we want to repeat.
-And we need to repeat it strategically over time in order to take advantage of the magic.
+Sure there’s some muscle memory development happening, but THAT FIRST PROBLEM– the one where you were like “oh yea!!!
+I know this!”– is where most of the magic happened.
+I call that the “first-problem-moment” and that’s the moment we want to repeat, which you won’t be able to do again until some more time has passed for you to “forget” it a little.
+We make this first problem moment happen again and again, strategically over time, and before you know it, you have that skill at Lasting Mastery (not merely Relative, or Snapshot Mastery).

 Research has prompted many learning systems take advantage of this strategically-timed repetition of skill practice, and with great success.
 (Check out spaced repetition, Anki, and Pimsleur to name a few).
 In language acquisition, using strategic repetition means a student is asked to recall vocabulary after enough time for him to have almost forgotten it.
 When the term gets roped back onto the radar just before having gotten too far off it, the result is strongly cemented understanding.
 This can be just as useful in math studies.
 After all, math is a language, and we’re going for fluency.